Read time 7 minutes

 You can also enable the archive option while creating a new mailbox in Exchange Server.
 Open the Exchange Admin Center in your Exchange Server.
 Go to Recipients > Mailboxes.
-Click + icon to add a new mailbox.
+Click the + icon to add a new mailbox.

 In the opened new user mailbox page, enter the required credentials, choose the mailbox database and also select the checkbox to create an on-premises archive mailbox for this new user.
 Finally, save the settings.

 There are some situations in which Exchange administrators want to back up some mailboxes or a few mailbox items to PST files.
 If you also want to back up mailboxes or specific emails from Exchange mailboxes, then try Kernel for Exchange Server recovery software which helps in taking a backup of the required emails to Outlook PST files.
 The software incorporates quite a simple user-interface to carry out the process in a few simple steps.
 Let us understand its process through the steps.